 Progress always exists.

 Can’t find anyone attempting to make similar kinds of progress?
-It’s likely they won’t need our version of progress.
-Designing and building that far into speculative territory is extremely risky.
+It’s likely they won’t need your new version of that progress.
+Designing and building into that speculative territory is risky.

 Beware.